 Sairat hit the theaters at a time where the role of cinema and media couldn't have been more crucial in shaping our thoughts and opinions on the current state of affairs in our country.
-We live in a country where the brutal and shameful Jisha rape case took place last month, followed by the Champa Chettri rape and murder case soon after, and this is 4 years after the Delhi gang rape case.
+We live in a country where the brutal and shameful Jisha rape case, followed by the Champa Chettri rape and murder case soon after, and this is just a few years after the Delhi gang rape case.
 One might have thought that things would be different, but funnily enough there isn't even enough media coverage on these matters.
 Absolutely nothing has changed.

 I'm a 25 year old woman, I live independently in Bangalore and I have faced sexual harassment and gender based discrimination so often, it is ridiculous.
 I see it all around me, everyday, everywhere.
 There is no escaping it.
 I’m sick of it, angry and tired.
-And this is in an urban scenario, in 2016.
+And this is in an urban scenario.

 Every time we talk about rape or sexual assault, we speak about the violence of one person against another.
 It is quite naive to blame all of rape culture solely on subjectivity.
 Like there is only one bad apple, and all others are shiny red imported ones from ‘abroads’.
 There is definitely more to it than that.